mckayb/phantasy/docs/core.md

 A simple wrapper around the join or mjoin method.
 If you have an object that has either of those defined, it will simply call those functions on that object.
+This is usually used to flatten a Monad.
 ### Examples
 ```php
 $a = LinkedList::of(LinkedList::of(2));